daneedk/com.uc.heimdall/README.md

 ## Need Help, Have questions or remarks?

-Please post your questions/remarks on the [Athom community forum](https://community.homey.app/t/134)
+Please post your questions/remarks on the [Homey community forum](https://community.homey.app/t/134)

 An extensive changelog is available [here](https://community.homey.app/t/134/3)